 Since early 2018, Suggestic has been investing in biological age measurement and understanding precision lifestyle factors to slow, or even reverse, the rate of aging.
 These investments will start to have a public face this year and are then likely to imbue all of our products and services.
 I’m bullish about the potential and size of the “delaying death and aging”/”preserving youth and vitality” market.
-Science and technology is moving exponentially.
+The science and technology is moving exponentially.

 Suggestic has always been focused on bringing Hippocrates “Let your food be your medicine and let your medicine be your food.” into the digital networked era.

-However, we concluded many years ago that 1) biological age is a fantastic endpoint to determine what is truly “healthy”, and that 2) we could move the biological age needle, starting with individualized food choices.
+However we concluded many years ago that 1) biological age is a fantastic endpoint to determine what is truly “healthy”, and that 2) we could move the biological age needle, starting with individualized food choices.